 The U.S. Small Business Administration (SBA) offers valuable resources to women.
 One such resource is DreamBuilder, an online training curriculum built in partnership with the Thunderbird School of Global Management.
 The curriculum has 22 courses designed to help women develop important business skill sets.

-Since 1979, the SBA has been fostering women-owned businesses through their Office of Women’s Business Ownership.
+Since 1979, the SBA has been offering women-owned business loans through their Office of Women’s Business Ownership.
 The office offers help through training and counseling, financial resources, federal market opportunities, and local SBA resources.

 In addition to government assistance programs, there are a number of grants that offer small business loans for women.

-Women who have poor credit may find it harder to receive loans than their outgroup counterparts.
+Women who have poor credit may find it harder to receive loans.
 In fact, some studies have shown that women often average 20 points lower on their credit scores than men do.

 While conventional banks and credit unions may have strict application requirements, alternative lenders may be able to provide more accessible funding.